Click here for upcoming events.

 Pictures from this event are here

-Our most recent PCE (March 2014) was at the Harrogate IATEFL conference entitled “Preventing Burnout”
+The 2014 PCE at the Harrogate IATEFL conference entitled “Preventing Burnout”

 LAMSIG kicked off their conference with a successful PCE on the thorny area of Burnout, from the point of view of teachers as well as managers.
 Around 40 people attended and enjoyed a varied programme led by George Pickering, who gave an overview, Agnes Enyedi, who gave the story from the teachers’ viewpoint, and Andy Curtis who looked at various manager aspects.
 Questions raised in the Panel Discussion extended the theme and participant feedback showed that participants were pleased with the day.